dropps-io/leequid-contracts/audit_scoping.md

 ### FeesEscrow

 The [FeesEscrow](./contracts/pool/FeesEscrow.sol) contract is used to manage the consensus fees received by the nodes.
+So the address of this contract is used for the fee recipient address, and when updating the protocol rewards, the fees are transferred to the Rewards contract.

 Fork modifications:
 - Solidity version from 0.7.5 to 0.8.20